 A: Many of the states that require employers to provide breaks will require employers to provide both rest and meal breaks.
 Consult an HR professional or your legal counsel to confirm what breaks you must provide to your employees.

 Consult an HR professional or your legal counsel to make sure you're meeting the requirements applicable to your company.
+When you're ready, learn how to set up breaks in Gusto.

 This table includes information about the length of the meal and rest breaks, when they should be taken, and important notes to consider.